What is ‘Positioning, Navigation and Timing’ (PNT)?

 Legal rules applicable to GNSS

-Recognising what laws apply to the use of GNSS and PNT data can be a tricky task.
-GNSS technology is a high-technology tool which was developed to support an array of operations on Earth, in outer space and in the virtual sphere.
-The potential applications for GNSS technology and the ways in which PNT data can be used are virtually endless; so too are the laws which could apply.
+Recognising what laws apply to the use of GNSS and PNT data can be a difficult task.
+GNSS technology is a highly advanced tool which was developed to support an array of operations on Earth, in outer space and in the virtual sphere.
+The potential applications for GNSS technology and the ways in which PNT data can be used are virtually endless.
+Such applications have the potential to engage a broad spectrum of different legal regimes depending on their intended function and scope of operation.

-When determining what legal rules apply to a given scenario, it will be necessary to identify what GNSS and services are being used and what it is being used for, plus any specific details of the particular case giving rise to legal issues.
-This will assist in identifying on a general level what legal or regulatory framework might be applicable to your circumstances.
-For example, if GNSS and their services are used in the context of aviation, international and national air law will apply as it regulates activities conducted in airspace.
-Additionally, legal obligations may arise under contract or the law of tort which covers negligence and fault-based liability.
-Due to complexity, it is beyond the scope of this article to capture all law potentially applicable to GNSS.
+When determining what legal rules apply to a given scenario, it will be necessary to identify what GNSS and services are being used and what they are being used for, in addition to any specific details of the particular case giving rise to legal issues.
+This will assist in identifying, on a general level, what legal or regulatory framework might be applicable to the circumstances.
+For example, if GNSS and their services are used in the context of aviation, international and national air law will apply (as well as any other body of law with regulatory implications or application to activities conducted in airspace).
+Additionally, legal obligations may arise under contract, or the law of tort — which covers negligence and fault-based liability.
+Due to the complexity of this issue, it is beyond the scope of this article to capture and explain all potential aspects of law that may possess some applicability to the use and access of GNSS services.

 Seek legal advice: